 In this article, we share the main health concerns that affect the elderly in this present day.
 In writing this post, we gathered statistics from reputable charities and organisations.

-According to the NHS, arthritis affects more than 10 million people in the UK.
+, arthritis affects more than 10 million people in the UK.
 Arthritis often starts between the ages of 40 to 50 years.
 Women are more likely to get arthritis than men.

 There are two main types of arthritis: osteoarthritis and rheumatoid arthritis.
 The former is more common out of the two.
 Osteoarthritis affects the cartilage lining in the joints where it begins to thin.
 This can be caused by wear and tear, injury or even rheumatoid arthritis.